Starting a compost pile

 It is also the best solution to the question can you feed eggshells to hens?
 Toss them into the compost pile for the birds, having processed them slightly.

-Just look at their excitement, and that beautiful rich black compost on the left of this picture; their droppings contributes to it.
+Just look at their excitement at that beautiful rich black compost on the left of this picture; their droppings contribute to it.

 We are always looking for a surplus; gifts for friends and patients.
 Educating them on the virtues of wellness is part of the deal; this year I am going to try the surplus broad beans on the hens too instead of laying mash.
-Alas it did not work.
+Alas it did not work; not all experiments and ideas are successful.

 It is all part of a process known as permaculture; creating a stable environment and hoping to leave a habitable planet behind for our grandchildren.
 No-till helps keep carbon in the soil and removing it from the atmosphere.